semuconsulting/pynmeagps/README.md

 You can parse individual NMEA messages using the static `NMEAReader.parse(data, validate=1)` function, which takes a string or bytes containing an NMEA message and returns a `NMEAMessage` object.

-The validate flag signifies whether to validate the incoming checksum (1), msgid (2), both (3) or neither (0).
-If invalid, a `NMEAParseError` will be raised.
-The default (1) is to validate the checksum but ignore (and discard) an unknown msgID.
+An optional `validate` flag governs the level of validation applied during message parsing.
+The options are VALNONE (0 - no validation), VALCKSUM (1 - validate checksum, the default) and/or VALMSGID (2 - validate msgID).
+If invalid, an `NMEAParseError` is raised.

 Example: